Confused About Nutrition? Here’s What You Should Know

-It's only natural to be drawn to a diet guaranteeing quick results with minimal effort.
-Stop the vicious dieting cycle by asking yourself the following questions:(3)
+It's only natural to be drawn to a eating pattern guaranteeing quick results with minimal effort.
+Stop the vicious dieting cycle by asking yourself the following questions:3

 - Does it promise quick weight loss of over three pounds per week?
 A healthy weight loss is slow, steady, and personal.
 You should work with your dietitian or physician on a plan that’s right for you.

 - Does it eliminate or severely restrict entire food groups?
 No bueno.

 - Does it encourage you to build long-term habits and incorporate exercise?
 I sure hope so!

 - Does it suggest that you buy supplements to fuel your weight loss?
 This isn’t a good sign.

 - With any new eating pattern, always ask yourself: Can I eat this way for the rest of my life?
 If the answer is no, the plan is not for you.

 Don’t Believe Everything You Read

 Let’s be real, anyone can say anything on the Internet.
 We have to learn to ask more questions rather than easily believe everything we read or hear.
 Here are some tips to distinguish legit nutrition content: